burkinamaria/IntrinsicMotivationRL/README.md

 ## Summary

 Intrinsic motivations can really help with exploration, especially RND and ICM, but ICM requires careful tuning of its scale factor.
-Different done flag settings lead to slightly different results.
+Different done flag settings lead to slightly different results, but qualitatively they remain the same.